EPCCed/2024-10-30-hpc-shell-edinburgh/profiles/learner-profiles.md

 Rina, a genomics researcher, has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
-It's already challenging to open the datasets on a computer — analyzing these larger datasets will probably crash it.
+It's already challenging to open the datasets on a computer — analysing these larger datasets will probably crash it.

 ## Lucy Navier-Stokes